giantsol/asteroids-multiplayer/README.md

 **Shared** package contains class/interface declarations used by both client and server, and also some utility functions.
 For instance, DTO (Data Transfer Object) and websocket events are declared here.

+### How it works

+This project uses very simple game mechanics.
+That is, it doesn't take into account some well-known multiplayer game methodologies such as input prediction and lag compensation.

+Client mainly does three things:
+- sends player input to the server approximately 60 times a second.
+- listens for server's game data and updates its copy accordingly.
+- draws the last received server data in ideally 60 fps.

+Server mainly does two things:
+- listens for clients' input data and updates game data accordingly.
+- runs game logic (e.g. updating positions, detecting collisions etc) approx 60 times a second and sends updated game data to all connected sockets.

+This architecture will inevitably introduce lags because client's game data will only be updated once it receives new server data, and server may respond slowly at any time.
+To compensate this, many multiplayer games use various methodologies like input prediction.
+However, I learned this very recently, unfortunately, and this project doesn't have them.

+If you're also interested in learning multiplayer game mechanics, I highly recommend [this blog](http://buildnewgames.com/real-time-multiplayer/).